LauraVEkris/openrowingmonitor/docs/Architecture.md

     Stopped --> [*]
 ```

+Please note:

-Please note: `handleRotationImpulse` implements all these state transitions, where the state transitions for the end of an interval and the end of a session are handled individually as the metrics updates differ slightly.
+* `handleRotationImpulse` implements all these state transitions, where the state transitions for the end of an interval and the end of a session are handled individually as the metrics updates differ slightly.
+* A session being 'stopped' can technically be turned into a 'Paused' by sending the 'startOrResume' command to the `handleCommand` function of `SessionManager.js`.

 In a nutshell: